hashicorp/terraform-provider-azurerm/website/docs/d/container_orchestrator_versions.html.markdown

 ## Argument Reference

 * `location` - (Required) Specifies the location in which to query for versions.
 * `orchestrator_type` - (Optional) The type of orchestrator for which to fetch versions.
-Right now the only supported value is "Kubernetes".
-If omitted, defaults to "Kubernetes".
+Right now the only supported value is `Kubernetes`.
+If omitted, defaults to `Kubernetes`.
 * `version_prefix` - (Optional) A string prefix used to filter the versions retrieved by the query.
 When this argument is specified, only the versions which match this prefix are returned.

 ## Attributes Reference